timliau/timothyliau-website/content/home/experience.md

     date_end: ''
     description: |2-

+        * Worked on a study in collaboration with the Action Community for Entrepreneurship (ACE) to assess mental health of startup founders in Singapore
-        * Conducted data analyses, mapping, and optimization for local startup founders mental health, perspective, and company mental wellness practices.
+        * Conducted research on Singapore startup founders from interviews and surveys
-        * Conducted user studies to gather UX feedback.
+        * Quantified mental health landscape for Singapore startup founders by modeling the data collected and creating documents to present findings using G Suite

   - title: Product Manager Intern
     company: SafeSpace